IamM47Z/HookSpot/README.md

 # HookSpot

 This is a simple Spotify CEF Patcher with low maintenance required.
-Currently, it only supports ARM64 Mach-O binaries.
+Currently, it only supports ARM64 Mach-O binaries and only blocks ADs.

 #### TODO:

 - Clear and organize the code;

-- Find a better way to block the ADs or implement a way to patch it in updates.
+- Find a better way to block the ADs or implement a way to patch it in updates;
+- Implement new and usefull features.

 ## How to use

-- Download this repository.
+- Download this repository;

-- Open Keychain Access and click on Certificate Assistant.
+- Open Keychain Access and click on Certificate Assistant;

-- Then create a certificate with Select Identity-Type as "Self Signed Root", Certificate Type as "Code Signing" and save the certificate token.
+- Then create a certificate with Select Identity-Type as "Self Signed Root", Certificate Type as "Code Signing" and save the certificate token;

-- Open main.py and swap the value of the variable `cert` with the certificate token.
+- Open main.py and swap the value of the variable `cert` with the certificate token;
 - Run the script every time Spotify is updated because the CEF binary will likely be updated every time.

 ## Credits